fkarg/fkarg.github.io/staged/longtermplans.md

 ## More than Setting Goals
 Setting goals is only the very first step to actually achieving them.
-While [setting goals increases the chance of actually achieving them][better-goals-2], a whole lot more can be done to increase chances for success.
+While [setting goals increases the chance of actually achieving them][better-goals-2], we can do a lot to increase chances for success.
 This includes planning the next steps and having a robust execution system.
 They don't guarantee success, but each exercise increases the chances of success.

 You can skip the [Starting Point](#starting-point) and [Execution](#execution) exercises if you have a working [GTD][gtd-book]-like system - but you would